Jose Trevino Player Props: Yankees vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants' 3.89 team ERA ranked 15th among all MLB pitching staffs.
+- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.

 - The Giants surrendered the first-fewest home runs in baseball (132 total, 0.8 per game).

-- Cobb makes his first start of the season for the Giants.
+- Stripling will make his first start of the season for the Giants.

-- The 35-year-old righty last appeared Wednesday, Oct.
-5 against the San Diego Padres, when he started and went five innings.
+- The 33-year-old righty started and threw six scoreless innings in his last appearance on Saturday, Oct.
+1 against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.